mrmichaelgallen/Project/GitHub-Streak-Tracker/README.md

   * Database will compare and remove duplicates
   * Will not allow students to delete
   * Will have an admin section to allow staff to add/remove students
- * Security - SQL Injection deterants in programming
+ * Security - SQL Injection deterants in code